Liquid369/pacninja-ctl/README.md

-# Dash Ninja Control Scripts (dashninja-ctl)
+# Pac Ninja Control Scripts (dashninja-ctl)
 By Alexandre (aka elbereth) Devilliers

 Check the running live website at https://dashninja.pl

-This is part of what makes the Dash Ninja monitoring application.
+This is part of what makes the Pac Ninja monitoring application.
 It contains:
 * dash-node.php : is a php implementation of Dash protocol to retrieve subver during port checking
 * dashblocknotify : is the blocknotify script (for stats)
 * dashblockretrieve : is a script used to retrieve block information when blocknotify script did not work (for stats)
-* dashupdate : is an auto-update dashd script (uses git)
+* dashupdate : is an auto-update pacd script (uses git)
 * dmnbalance : is the balance check script (for stats)
 * dmnblockcomputeexpected : is a script used to compute and store the expected fields in cmd_info_blocks table
 * dmnblockdegapper : is a script that detects if blocks are missing in cmd_info_blocks table and retrieve them if needed